Alphonse Juin: Interwar

 Lyautey was blamed for the French lack of preparedness for the war and relieved of his command.
 As a marshal, Lyautey was member of the Conseil supérieur de la guerre, and as such was entitled to a small staff of three officers.
-He asked Juin to be its head, and Juin accepted, even though it was a desk job in Paris for an officer with little influence who refused to even attend the infrequent conseil meetings due to the presence of Marshal Philippe Pétain.
+He asked Juin to be its head, and Juin accepted even though it was a desk job in Paris for an officer with little influence.
+He refused even to attend the infrequent conseil meetings because of the presence of Marshal Philippe Pétain.
 Juin was best man at de Lattre's wedding to Simonne Calary de Lamazière in March 1927.

 Juin returned to North Africa in September 1927 to assume command of a battalion of the 19th Algerian Tirailleurs Regiment.
 He married Marie Gabrielle Cécile Bonnefoy, the daughter of an Army veterinary surgeon who had moved to Constantine and become a businessman, in 1928.
-They had two sons, Pierre and Michel.
+They had two sons: Pierre and Michel.
 The following year he became military secretary to Noguès, who was now the director of political affairs in Morocco.
-Due to an army requirement that officers complete six months in command of a battalion before they could be promoted, Juin spent six months in command of a battalion of the 1st Zouaves Regiment.
+An army requirement for officers to complete six months in command of a battalion before they could be promoted made Juin spend six months in command of a battalion of the 1st Zouaves Regiment.
 He was promoted to lieutenant-colonel in March 1932, returning to his previous post in time for active operations that year.
 They were successful, and he was posted to the École Supérieure de guerre as an instructor in 1933.
-Once again he chafed under the prevailing linear defence doctrine, and he returned to North Africa in 1935 to become second in command, and then commander, of the 3rd Zouaves Regiment.
+Once again he chafed under the prevailing linear defence doctrine, and he returned to North Africa in 1935 to become second in command and then commander of the 3rd Zouaves Regiment.
 He was promoted to colonel in June 1935.

 Noguès became resident-general in Morocco in 1937, with the expectation that he would become commander in chief in North Africa in the event of hostilities with Nazi Germany.
-If this happened, Noguès wanted Juin for his chief of staff, but since Juin was only a colonel, it was arranged for him to attend a senior officers course at the Centre des hautes études militaires.
-On graduation he returned to Algiers, where he was promoted to the rank of général de brigade on 26 December 1938.
+If that happened, Noguès wanted Juin for his chief of staff, but since Juin was only a colonel, it was arranged for him to attend a senior officers course at the Centre des hautes études militaires.
+On graduation, he returned to Algiers, where he was promoted to the rank of général de brigade on 26 December 1938.